 We mentioned earlier that the database is where the content of your site is stored.
 Needless to say, you should give access to your database to someone you trust.
 In cases where you just can’t avoid giving someone access but you are not sure if you can trust them, set a tracker that will record every modification made on the database.
 Try out WP Audit Log.
 The plugin keeps a record of all modifications made on the database along with information on who is making the modifications.
 That way, if you come across any suspicious behavior, you’d know who can account for it.

 SQL injection attacks are incredibly common.
 But detecting and cleaning it is hard.
-Our guide to scanning and cleaning your site is meant to make it easy for you to remove SQL injection.
+Which is why we wrote this guide to help you repair your hacked website.

 But even after you’ve cleaned your site, there’s always a risk of re-hack.
 Taking preventative measures will stop that from happening.